You can find 3D models of Ophiuroidea here!

 Hunter, A.W., and McNamara, K.J.
 2017.
 Prolonged co-existence of ‘archaic’ and ‘modern’ Palaeozoic ophiuroids – evidence from the early Permian, Southern Carnarvon Basin, Western Australia.
 Journal of Systematic Paleontology, 16(11), p.
 891-907.

 Jones, A. and Mallefet, J. 2013.
 Why do brittle stars emit light?
 Behavioural and evolutionary approaches of bioluminescence.
 Cali.
 Biol.
 Mar., 54: 729-734.

 Kroh, A., 2004.
 First fossil record of the family Euryalidae (Echinodermata: Ophiuroidea) from the Middle Miocene of the central Mediterranean.
 In: Heinzeller, T., Nebelsick, J.H.
 (Eds.), Echinoderms.
 Proceedings of the 11th International Echinoderm Conference, Munich/Germany/6–10 October 2003.
 Taylor & Francis, London, pp. 447–452

 Nichols, D., 1967.
 Echinoderms.
 Hutchinson University Library, London.

 Stöhr S, O'Hara TD, Thuy B (2012) Global Diversity of Brittle Stars (Echinodermata: Ophiuroidea).
 PLoS ONE 7(3): e31940. https://doi.org/10.1371/journal.pone.0031940

 Unless otherwise indicated, the written and visual content on this page is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-This page was written by Jaleigh Q. Pier.
+This page was written by Jaleigh Q. Pier and Jansen Smith.
 See captions of individual images for attributions.
 See original source material for licenses associated with video and/or 3D model content.